rclone/rclone/MANUAL.md

 ## Synopsis

-Show the rclone version number, the go version, the build target OS and architecture, build tags and the type of executable (static or dynamic).
+Show the rclone version number, the go version, the build target OS and architecture, the runtime OS and kernel version and bitness, build tags and the type of executable (static or dynamic).

 For example:

     $ rclone version
-    rclone v1.54
+    rclone v1.55.0
+    - os/version: ubuntu 18.04 (64 bit)
+    - os/kernel: 4.15.0-136-generic (x86_64)
     - os/type: linux
     - os/arch: amd64
     - go/version: go1.16